Want to improve your sales?

 When you measure the effectiveness of your sales pipeline, there are a few different metrics that you should be looking at.
 Each of the different metrics that you can use tells you something different about your sales pipeline.

 A RiseFuel, we recommend using a combination of metrics to identify where improvements can be made and evaluate your progress.
-These include:

 - Number of deals in your sales pipeline.
 Great for telling you how effective you are at generating new leads.
 If you find the number of deals in your pipeline slipping, you may want to introduce new channels into the equation.
 The number of qualified prospects in your pipeline will directly affect your bottom-line revenue.